How to Change Oven Bulb: Safe UK Guide & Tips

 This is a classic issue, and the culprit is almost always the same: handling the new bulb with bare hands.
 The natural oils from your skin create hotspots on the glass surface.
 Under the oven's intense heat, these spots can cause the bulb to weaken and fail prematurely, or even shatter.
 Always use a clean cloth or gloves to handle the new bulb.

 It's also worth double-checking that you've used a proper appliance bulb rated to withstand at least 300°C. A standard household bulb just won't cut it.
 If you've done everything right and the bulb still blows, you might have an underlying electrical fault with the oven itself.
 In these cases, it's best to call for a professional repair.
-We can help with all manner of appliance issues, from ovens to offering expert boiler services.

 Can I Use an LED Bulb in My Oven?